Hello 3rd & 4th Grade Webster Families,

 We are truly looking forward to the start of the season as well as a great overall spring session of lacrosse.
-Watching each player row in this sport is an amazing experience and something we should all be proud of.
+Watching this kid grow in this sport is an amazing experience and something we should all be proud of.

 If at any time anyone has any questions, comments, or concerns, please do not hesitate to contact me.